 Michael Kirby: No, no, no, about five times a year.
-I tend to go on one long mission of about 10 days ground?
+I tend to go on one long mission of about 10 days and then short missions of about three days during the rest of the year.

-Peter Coleman: Well, say, on a three day mission, what would that be, to receive reports on the
+Peter Coleman: Well, say, on a three day mission, what would that be, to receive reports on the ground?